Deep Learning-Assisted Weak Beam Identification in Dark-Field X-ray Microscopy: Results

 To preserve all relevant information and enable reliable 3D reconstruction, we propose a patch-based approach for the localized identification of weak-beam conditions in each rocking layer.
-This method allows for small-patch-wise classification of beam conditions, a critical step for stacking and aligning the rocking layers.
+This method allows for small-patch-wise classification of beam conditions.
 Ground truth labels for training were manually generated by sampling representative frames from the dataset and annotating them according to their corresponding beam condition.

+The complete 3D dataset analyzed in this work (originally reported in Ref.~\citeonline{Yildirim2023}) comprises 9311 frames, each containing approximately 4 million pixels.
+From this volume, six representative frames, 3 weak beam and 3 strong beam (0.064$\%$ of the total dataset) were selected for manual annotation.
+Labeling was performed on a per-patch basis rather than per full frame, and each patch was classified as either WB or SB, resulting in a binary classification task.
+Because local lattice curvature and strain may cause spatial variations in diffraction conditions within a single projection, particular care was taken during annotation.
+Only patches exhibiting clearly distinguishable WB or SB contrast were selected for training, while ambiguous or transitional regions were excluded to avoid label noise.
+The selected frames span representative diffraction conditions across the rocking curve, ensuring that the training data captures realistic contrast variability while maintaining physically well-defined labels.

-For our the classification task of interest, we utilize a lightweight convolutional neural network (LCNN) based on a depthwise separable architecture \cite{pointwise, depthwise}.
+For our classification task of interest, we utilize a lightweight convolutional neural network (LCNN) based on a depthwise separable architecture \cite{pointwise, depthwise}.
 As depicted in Figure 2, the model operates on relatively small image patches $64 \times 64$ pixels extracted from raw DFXM data.

 The subdivision of full-sized raw images into smaller patches offers several advantages that enhance both the training efficiency and robustness of the model.
 By operating on smaller datasets, the LCNN reduces the number of variables, thereby improving computational efficiency.
 Additionally, in samples with structural complexity, such as strong curvature or subgrain boundaries, different regions of the image may exhibit the weak-beam condition at varying orientations.
 Using patches that are comparable in size to the characteristic features helps to avoid inconsistencies across the image.
 This localized approach also enables more effective use of labeled data; a single hand-labeled full-sized image can yield many smaller training patches (up to 1024 patches), significantly increasing the volume of training data without additional labeling effort.
 Once the model processes each patch, the segmented outputs can be reassembled into full-sized images for interpretation.